ci-reporter/ci_reporter/README.txt

     require 'rubygems'
     gem 'ci_reporter'
-    require 'ci/reporter/rake/rspec' # use this if you're using RSpec require 'ci/reporter/rake/test_unit' # use this if you're using Test::Unit
+    require 'ci/reporter/rake/rspec'     # use this if you're using RSpec require 'ci/reporter/rake/cucumber'  # use this if you're using Cucumber require 'ci/reporter/rake/test_unit' # use this if you're using Test::Unit

-2. Next, either modify your Rakefile to make the <code>ci:setup:rspec</code> or <code>ci:setup:testunit</code> task a dependency of your test tasks, or include them on the Rake command-line before the name of the task that runs the tests or specs.
+2. Next, either modify your Rakefile to make the <code>ci:setup:rspec</code>, <code>ci:setup:cucumber</code> or <code>ci:setup:testunit</code> task a dependency of your test tasks, or include them on the Rake command-line before the name of the task that runs the tests or specs.

     rake ci:setup:testunit test

-Report files are written, by default, to the <code>test/reports</code> or <code>spec/reports</code> subdirectory of your project.
+Report files are written, by default, to the <code>test/reports</code>, <code>features/reports</code> or <code>spec/reports</code> subdirectory of your project.
 If you wish to customize the location, simply set the environment variable CI_REPORTS (either in the environment, on the Rake command line, or in your Rakefile) to the location where they should go.

 == Advanced Usage